QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.1 Hidden Variables?

-Einstein, like Newton, expected light particles to follow a fixed path from source to screen, so when quantum theory said that each photon hits the screen at a random point chosen from what was possible, there were two options: either quantum theory was wrong or there were hidden physical causes:
+Einstein, like Newton, assumed that light particles follow a fixed path from source to screen, so where it hits should be predictable, but it isn’t exactly so.
+Photons shot in the same way at a screen don’t all hit at the same point.
+Quantum theory explains this by saying that each photon hits the screen at a random point, chosen from the possibilities.
+Einstein concluded that there were two options: either quantum theory was wrong or there were hidden physical causes:

 “This is the fundamental problem: either quantum mechanics is incomplete and needs to be completed by a theory of hidden quantities, or it is complete and then the collapse of the wave function must be made physically plausible.
 This dilemma has not been solved until today, but on the contrary has become more and more critical.”
 (Audretsch, 2004), p73.

 This problem, which Einstein raised and Bohr ignored, still haunts physics today.
-On the one hand, all attempts to find hidden variables that make quantum randomness physically plausible have failed.
-On the other hand, all attempts to show that quantum theory is incomplete have also failed, so the rules of the quantum world predict perfectly but have no physical explanation.
+All attempts to find physical variables that explain quantum randomness have failed, as have all attempts to show that quantum theory is incomplete.
+The problem then is that quantum theory works perfectly but it allows random events that have no physical explanation to this day.

 What then is the resolution?
 Both theories, that quantum theory is incomplete or that it is physical, have led nowhere, so the answer must lie elsewhere.
-If matter explains everything, then quantum theory is either wrong or physical, but if materialism is wrong, quantum theory could be true yet not physical.
-We know it is true because it always works, and we know it isn’t physical because nothing physical can explain quantum theory, so perhaps both are true.
-Physics then can’t find hidden variables to explain randomness because there are none, just as it can’t find a fault in quantum theory because there is none.
-If quantum events create physical events, as quantum theory says, quantum laws are outside the domain of physical laws.
+Materialism assumes that quantum theory is either incomplete or physical, but if it is wrong, quantum theory could be true and not physical.
+We know that quantum theory always works, and we know that it can’t be physical, so perhaps both are true.
+We then can’t find hidden variables to explain randomness because there are none, and we can’t find a fault in quantum theory because there is none.
+If quantum events create physical events, as quantum theory says, then randomness could arise from outside the physical domain.

 For example, the laws of Minecraft don’t explain how its blocks exist, nor do the laws of chess say how its pieces exist, because that is outside their domain.
-A created scenario can never fully explain itself based on its local laws, so perhaps physical laws can’t explain randomness for the same reason.
-If I turn off a game, or tip over a chess board, it is a random event, outside the laws of these domains.
-I still follow rules but they aren’t those of the game.
-Likewise, randomness in our world can come from quantum events that occur outside it but if so, what laws does the quantum domain follow?
+A created scenario can never completely explain itself, so perhaps physical laws can’t explain randomness for the same reason.
+If I turn off a game, or tip over a chess board, it is an event outside the game domain.
+Likewise, randomness in our world could come from quantum events that occur outside the physical domain, but what could they be?

 Next